1. Tell the police

 The police often discover large amounts of stolen bikes after busting a prolific thief or discovering where stolen bikes are stored.
 It's been known for local forces to discover 200+ bikes at once - which is a staggering amount.
 This is just one example of police discovering 100 bikes at somebody's home.

 You can also check websites of police forces for stolen property.
 Some sites, like this one, have an inventory style page full of stolen bicycles.
-It could so happen that your pride and joy is in there somewhere!
+Your pride and joy could be in there somewhere!

 Spotted your missing bike for sale?

 There are plenty of stories of people who recover their stolen bike by spotting it for sale on the internet and then confronting the seller.
-This can be dangerous and we definitely wouldn't recommend this.
+This can be dangerous and it's not something we would recommend.

 If you find yourself in this situation, then contact the seller of the bike via text message and arrange a meeting.
 Then, contact the police and tell them where you’ll be meeting them.